desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 nameservers are `_boot.ns3.example.org` and `_boot.ns4.example.org`.
 In the zones containing these domains, the new Child DNS Operator publishes

-- a PTR record pointing to `example.com.` and
 - a DNSKEY record set containing the ZSK set that the operator will use for signing the Child zone,